Medically Reviewed by: Dr. Emma Hegwood, D.O. | November 25th, 2024

 Thoracentesis is a surgical procedure used to remove fluid built up in the space between the lungs and the chest wall.
 Usually, thoracentesis is ordered to alleviate the fluid pressure known as pleural effusion.
 The procedure can also be used to diagnose mesothelioma by analyzing the fluid for the presence of cancer cells.
 Potential side effects include chest pain, trouble breathing, and redness or leaking near the needle injection site.

-Medically Reviewed by: Dr. Emma Hegwood, D.O | November 25th, 2024
+Medically Reviewed by: Dr. Emma Hegwood, D.O. | November 25th, 2024

 Thoracentesis is a minimally invasive procedure that removes excess fluid from the pleural space between the lungs and the chest wall.
 This procedure is particularly significant for patients with pleural effusion, most commonly caused by heart failure and infections, where fluid accumulates in this space, often causing breathing difficulties, chest pain, or tightness.
 While thoracentesis is used to relieve symptoms, it also plays a critical diagnostic role, especially for individuals with suspected mesothelioma, a rare cancer affecting the lining of the lungs.